College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 Holds

-Students must submit final transcripts of their undergraduate degree to the Office of Graduate Admission.
-If they did not submit a transcript showing a completed undergraduate degree at the time of application, a hold will be placed on the student’s account, which prevents all enrollments, until the transcript has been received.
+You need to submit final transcripts for your undergraduate or graduate degree to the Office of LAS Graduate Admission.
+If you did not submit a transcript showing a completed undergraduate or graduate degree at the time of application, a hold will be placed on your account, which prevents all future enrollments, until the transcript has been received.

-Final undergraduate transcripts will need to be sent to the Office of Graduate Admission for the hold to be removed.
+Please submit final undergraduate or graduate transcripts to the Office of Graduate Admission for the hold to be removed.
+You may request official e-transcripts to be sent to LASgrad@depaul.edu from your alma mater.

 Please note: Transcripts must be sent directly to Admission; transcripts sent to you and forwarded will not be accepted.

-If you did not provide final undergraduate transcripts by the time of your graduate degree conferral, your conferral application will be denied, and your graduate degree will not be conferred.
+If you did not provide final undergraduate transcripts (or master's degree for PhD Philosophy candidates) by the time of your graduate degree conferral, your conferral application will be denied, and your graduate degree will not be conferred.

 You can find more information about which immunizations are required and how to submit proof of immunization by reviewing the immunization requirements.